Yassine-Hattay/Chameya-OS/README.md

 # 1-Project description:
-Chameya OS an opreating system for the esp 8266 utilizing my [ILI9488](https://www.hpinfotech.ro/ILI9488.pdf) and [XPT2046](https://datasheet4u.com/datasheet/XPTEK/XPT2046-746665) library implementation based on their respective data sheets , FreeRtos task mangment and bit-banging (software emulated) SPI .
+Chameya OS is an opreating system for the esp 8266 , managed by freeRTOS the user can interact with the hardware with my api implementation of a TFT touch disaply that uses software emulated SPI protocol (bit-banged) . the data sheet of the display [ILI9488](https://www.hpinfotech.ro/ILI9488.pdf) and the touch controller [XPT2046](https://datasheet4u.com/datasheet/XPTEK/XPT2046-746665) .
 # 2-Development environment
 I used the [esp 8266 freertos SDK](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/index.html) with eclipse IDE to develop this project .
 # 3-Hardware used